Child Custody

 The best interest of a child is based on some of the following:

-• If the parent will maintain the health and safety of the child
+• If the parent maintains the health and safety of the child.

 What Sets Our Firm Apart?